atreyasha/sentiment-argument-mining/src/README.md

 Furthermore, we provide 3 pre-defined simple decoder models named as `TD_Dense`, `1D_CNN` and `Stacked_LSTM`.
 More details on these can be seen in [model_utils.py](./utils/model_utils.py).

-1. Under this training scheme, a user can run both single and grid-search model trainings.
+**i.** Under this training scheme, a user can run both single and grid-search model trainings.
 Under the single model training scheme, the model will be trained given a suppled set of parameters.
 Relevant performance histories and evaluation metrics will be stored in `./model_logs`.

 An example of executing a single model training is shown below:

 ```shell
 $ python3 train.py --model-type Stacked_LSTM --batch-size 50
 ```

-2. Under the grid-search model training scheme, models will be trained with various hyperparameters, which are defined as in the `grid` dictionary in `train.py`.
+**ii.** Under the grid-search model training scheme, models will be trained with various hyperparameters, which are defined as in the `grid` dictionary in `train.py`.
 Relevant performance histories and evaluation metrics of the best performing model (on the test set) will be stored in `./model_logs`.

 An example of executing a grid-search model training is shown below:

 ```shell
 $ python3 train.py --grid-search --batch-size 50